Ada de Warenne: Haddington seat

 According to inscriptions within the town of Haddington, Countess Ada's residence was located near the present day County buildings and Sheriff Court.
 Countess Ada died in 1178 and is thought to be buried locally.
-Her remaining dower-lands were brought back into the Royal desmesne and, later, William the Lion's wife, Ermengarde de Beaumont, is said to have taken to her bed in Countess Ada's house to bear the future Alexander II.
-Miller states that when the future King was born in Haddington in 1198 it took place "in the palace of Haddington".
+Her remaining dower-lands were brought back into the royal demesne and, later, William the Lion's wife, Ermengarde de Beaumont, is said to have taken to her bed in Countess Ada's house to bear the future Alexander II.
+Miller states that when the future king was born in Haddington in 1198 it took place "in the palace of Haddington".

 Issue

 Ada's children (in an approximate order of birth) were: